dronperminov/DCGAN/README.md

 # DCGAN
-Implementation of DCGAN for generation 64x64 RGB images with Tensorflow and Keras
+Implementation of DCGAN for generation 64x64 RGB images with Tensorflow and Keras.
+Frechet Inception distance (FID) metric is used to test the quality of generated images.

 ## Examples